Sundown/swsort/README.md

 Short program to **sort strings** (stdin) **by weight** (sum of chars in string).

-This is **completely useless** but serves as a simple showcase of C including its *typedefs, structs, macros, loops, and syntax abuse.*

 How it works:
 ```
 $ wsort XYZ abc ABCD ...
 123